sarahromanes/jenga/README.md

 Overview
 --------

-**multiDA** is a Discriminant Analysis (DA) algorithm capable for use in high dimensional datasets, providing feature selection through multiple hypothesis testing.
+**jenga** is a Discriminant Analysis (DA) algorithm capable for use in high dimensional datasets, providing feature selection through multiple hypothesis testing.
 This algorithm has minimal tuning parameters, is easy to use, and offers improvement in speed compared to existing DA classifiers.